Skip to content

 Hi [Name],

-That level of activity is lighter than we'd like, which usually points back to [price / positioning / presentation / current market pace].
+That level of activity is lighter than we'd like, which usually points back to [the price relative to recent listings nearby].

-My recommendation is that we [hold steady for now / adjust price / improve presentation / change the listing strategy] and then watch how the next round of activity responds.
+My recommendation is that we [hold the current price through next weekend] and then watch how the next round of activity responds.

 Best,